William Penn Bates

-William Penn Bates (June 7, 1879 – March 2, 1956) was an American football player and coach of football, basketball, and baseball.
-He played college football as a fullback at Brown University for four years, including as team captain in 1901.
+William Penn Bates (June 7, 1879 – March 2, 1956) was an American college football player, coach of college football, college basketball, and college baseball, engineer, and hospital administrator.
+He played football as a fullback at Brown University for four years, including as team captain in 1901.
 Bates served as the head football coach at Auburn University in 1903 and at Franklin & Marshall College from 1904 to 1905, compiling a career coaching record of 8–19.
 Bates was also the head basketball coach at Franklin & Marshall from 1903 to 1905, tallying a mark of 11–9, and the head baseball coach at the school from 1905 to 1906, notching a record of 6–14–1.

+Early life and college career

+Bates was born on June 7, 1879, in Providence, Rhode Island, to Dr. William Lincoln and Dr. Martha Boyce Bates.

 Coaching career

+After graduating from Brown in 1902, Bates went to Northwestern University as a graduate student.
+In the fall of 1902, he coached the football team at Northwestern Academy.
+He also served as athletic director for Northwestern Academy into 1903, when he was offered a coaching position by the University of Kentucky.
+The University of Texas was also interested in hiring him.

-After graduating from Brown in 1902, Bates was the head football coach for the 1903 Auburn Tigers football team.
-His team compiled a record of 4–3.
+In late February 1903, Bates accepted an offer to coached the football team at Auburn University for a salary of $1,000.
+He led the 1903 Auburn Tigers football team to a record of 4–3.

-The following year, he became the head football coach at Franklin & Marshall College located in Lancaster, Pennsylvania.
-He held that position for the 1904 and 1905 seasons.
-His coaching record at Franklin & Marshall was 4–16.
+The following year, Bates became the head football coach at Franklin & Marshall College located in Lancaster, Pennsylvania.
+He held that position for the 1904 and 1905 seasons, compiling a record of 4–16.

+Later life and death

+Bates worked as an engineer on the design of the Holland Tunnel.
+In 1928, he moved to Jamestown, Rhode Island to his assist his father in managing Bates Sanitorium.
+Upon his father's death in 1931, he became manager of the sanitorium.
+In 1944, Bates moved to Wakefield, Rhode Island.
+He died of a heart attack, on March 2, 1956, while vacationing in Sarasota, Florida.